cakemanager/docs/docs/Tutorials-And-Examples/Quick-Start.md

 -----------------
 We created a shell to load the default roles and adding an administrator.
 You can access the shell via:

-    $ bin/cake CakeManager.Init [command] [variables]
+    $ bin/cake manager [subcommand] [-h] [-v] [-q]

+The CakeManager has the following subcommands:

+**initialize**
+Execute The Initialize-method.
+This will add some important data to your database.

+**user**
+Execute The User-task.
+You will be able to create an user.

-### Adding the roles
+### Initialize
-First we will add the roles:
+First we will add the roles via the `initialize` subcommand:

-    $ bin/cake CakeManager.Init Roles
+    $ bin/cake manager initialize roles

 This command creates the default roles of the CakeManager:

 - Administrators
 - Moderators
 - Users
 - Unregistered

-### Adding an user
+### User
 Now we need a administrator to login.
 Use the folling to register yourself:

-    $ bin/cake CakeManager.Init Admin my_email@domain.com mypassword
+    $ bin/cake manager user

-- The first parameter is your e-mailaddress to login with.
-- The second parameter is your (unhashed) password.

-> Note: Submit a valid e-mailaddress, otherwise you won't be able to login (the validation requires an e-mailaddress)

-> Note: If you get an error, the address already exists
+Now the shell will ask you for your e-mailaddress and password

+> Note: The password is not hidden!

 Adding the component
 --------------------